16

 What Makes It Special

 Beautiful Himalayan landscapes featuring Everest, Lhotse, and Ama Dablam.
 Experience the Sherpa culture and visit local villages.
 Trek through Sagarmatha National Park.
-Explore suspension bridges, glaciers, and breathtaking high-altitude scenery.
+Explore suspension bridges, glaciers, and breathtaking high-altitude scenery, and as long as possible, stay at comfortable guest houses/ lodges during your Everest Base Camp Trek with Nepal Spirit Adventure.

 Short Itinerary